-In addition to bachelor degree programs in Bible, missions, and youth ministry, the College of Biblical Studies also offers three graduate programs, the Master of Ministry, the Master of Arts in New Testament, and the Master of Divinity.
-Both graduate and undergraduate programs are staffed by a superbly trained faculty of experienced teachers, scholars, and missionaries, including thirteen full time and ten adjunct/assisting professors.
+In addition to bachelor degree programs in Bible, missions, youth and family ministry and ministry, the College of Biblical Studies also offers three graduate programs, the Master of Arts in Ministry, the Master of Arts in New Testament, and the Master of Divinity.
+Both graduate and undergraduate programs are staffed by a superbly trained faculty of experienced teachers, scholars, and missionaries, including 13 full time and 10 adjunct/assisting professors.
 Our staff ranges from the venerable Dr. Clyde Woods (class of 1957) to his protégé, Justin Rogers (class of 2004).
 You will benefit from the close relationship you enjoy with this outstanding team, both inside and outside the classroom.
 We are here to nurture your spiritual growth and development.

 An added benefit of the FHU experience is the opportunity to study and grow with your fellow Bible majors.
 They will encourage and inspire your vision for ministry, as together you prepare for life’s greatest calling, a faithful minister for Jesus Christ.
 Join us for this unique adventure, Freed-Hardeman University’s College of Biblical Studies!